Phoenix2k/shopping-cart/README.md

 ### Extract the source language file

-Extract all strings marked for translation to the default [`messages.json`](./src/locales/messages.json) file:
+Extract all strings in the default language marked for translation to the [`messages.json`](./src/locales/messages.json) file:

 ```shell
 pnpm extract:i18n